DragosGhinea/GentixBank-OOP_Project/README.md

   };
 ```

 A **const method** guarantees that **the variables of the instance it belongs to** will not be modified inside it.
-If you want to protect it's parameters, you'd have to declare them const separately.
+If you want to protect its parameters, you'd have to declare them const separately.
 Good for getters mostly.

 ```c++
 //card.h